Diabetic Retinopathy

 Diabetic Retinopathy Care in Chattanooga, Knoxville, and the Tri-Cities Region

-Diabetic retinopathy is a complication of diabetes, in which elevated blood glucose levels damage the retina’s tiny blood vessels.
+Diabetic retinopathy is a complication of Diabetes Mellitus, in which elevated blood glucose levels damage the retina’s tiny blood vessels.
 Without treatment, this condition can lead to vision loss and even permanent blindness.
-Diabetic retinopathy is the most common cause of vision loss in adults with diabetes and may develop with either type 1 or type 2 diabetes.
+Diabetic retinopathy is the most common cause of vision loss in adults with Diabetes Mellitus and may develop with either type 1 or type 2 diabetes.
 At Southeastern Retina Associates, we provide advanced surgical and nonsurgical treatment options to help reduce additional damage and potentially restore retinal function.

 DISCLAIMER: Please note that the following information is for educational purposes only and is not a substitute for professional medical advice.